penww/qrb_ros_camera/README.md

 ## ❔ FAQ

 <details>
-<summary>Why not support rgb format image?</summary>
+<summary>Why is RGB image format not supported?</summary>
-<li>NV12 format is the original format from Qualcomm camera framework, if need rgb image, can use color convert node.</li>
+<li>NV12 format is the original format from the Qualcomm camera framework.
+If you need RGB images, you can use a color conversion node.</li>
 </details>

 <details>
 <summary>Does it support USB cameras?</summary>
-<li>No, it only support MIPI-CSI and GMSL cameras, which based on CamX.</li>
+<li>No, it only supports MIPI-CSI and GMSL cameras, which are based on CamX.</li>
 </details>

 ## 📜 License